-Now that you’ve determined your campaign goals, you’ll want to choose the best ad type and format to help you meet those goals since different types align better to certain campaign goals.
+Now that you’ve determined your campaign goals, you’ll want to choose the best ad types and formats to help you meet those goals.

-Let’s get familiar with the different LinkedIn ad types and creative formats available and learn which goals they can help you achieve.
+Let’s get familiar with the different LinkedIn ad types and creative formats available and learn which types align to which campaign goals.

 Types of LinkedIn Ads & Creative Formats